RepreZen/API-Codeflow-Node.js/README.md

 * The methods are named after operation ids if they exist.
 Otherwise they're a combination of the operation's path string (up to but not including the first path parameter) and the operation's HTTP method.
 Name collisions are disambiguated with trailing integers.
 * Each method is declared with a parameter list that corresponds to the operation's declared parameters in the model.
 If any path-level parameters are inhereted by this operation, they follow the operation's own parameters.
-If the operation defineds a `RequestBody` there will be a final `body` parameter.
+If the operation defines a `RequestBody` there will be a final `body` parameter.
-* The handler is expected return a new `Promise` that has either been `resolve`d to a value for the response payload, or `rejected` with an error object that should have `code` and `message` properties.
+* The handler is expected return a new `Promise` that has either been `resolve`d to a value for the response payload, or `reject`ed with an error object that should have `code` and `message` properties.
 * The non-error response can also be an object with `code` and `value` properties, in which case the `code` value will be used for the HTTP status code, and the `value` property will be used for the payload.
 * If the response payload is `undefined`, no response will be provided, and the default status code will be 204.
 Otherwise the default status code will be 200.
-* All payloads - includin the error objects - are sent as JSON values.
+* All payloads - including the error objects - are sent as JSON values.
 * Each handler makes calls to validators, one for each parameter.
 Stubs for the validators are also provided, after all the handlers.
 * Validators should throw an error object if validation fails.
 * Each validator that does not throw must return a final value for the parameter it checked.
 This is where, e.g. a string value from a query